View MapView Map

 8Cask at Hotel Isaacs

-Opening up shop in an old antique dealers has allowed the team at Cask in Hotel Isaacs to create an unforgettable meal out in Cork City.
+Opening up shop in an old antique dealers has allowed the team at Cask in Hotel Isaacs to create an unforgettable meal out in Cork city.
 The eye-catching tiled floor and beautiful decorations as you make your way to the outdoor dining area are just a taste of what’s to come.

 Savour flavourful main courses crafted by award-winning chefs, like their tasty tapas dishes, while overlooking the waterfall in the courtyard.